 - Participate to our regular meeting. (reach out if you want to join in)

 - Or you can always send us an e-mail the good old way.

 OGGM is available under the open source 3-Clause BSD License.

-OGGM is free software.
-This implies that you are free to use the model and copy or modify its code at your wish, under certain conditions:
+OGGM is a free software.
+This implies that you are free to use the model and copy, modify or redistribute its code at your wish, under certain conditions: